 This is common knowledge, but it bears repeating—practice good hygiene.
-Wash your hands frequently.
+Washing your hands frequently with warm water is always a good idea!
 Keep hand sanitizer in your car and purse, and use it after touching surfaces in public places.

 Limit your exposure to sick people—including when you are sick!
 Keep your distance when talking to people.
 Take showers.
 And, avoid sharing drinks and food.